MichaelJEvan/GForce_2/README.md

 Gforce_2

+Note: Unfortunately the current Mac version will only install and run on the new M1 Mac platform.....hopefully have an Intel Mac version shortly.

 Created by: Michael J Evan ATP, CFII

 In addition to Software Engineering I am also a Commercial Pilot / ATP (Airline Transport Pilot) Multi-Engine Rated and